Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Theoretical Input

-We have written Eq.~(\ref{DeltaMncondensate1}) using the renormalization group invariant (RGI) scheme for the gluon condensate \cite{Narison:1983kn} and the $\overline{\rm MS}$ charm quark mass.
+where the ellipses represent higher order power-suppressed condensate contributions of the OPE.
+The ${\cal O}(\alpha_s)$ corrections to the Wilson coefficient of the gluon condensate corrections have been determined in Ref.~\cite{Broadhurst:1994qj}.
 In Ref.~\cite{Chetyrkin:2010ic} it is suggested that the Wilson coefficient of the gluon condensate should be expressed in terms of the pole rather than the $\overline{\mbox{MS}}$ mass based on the observation that the pole mass leads to a condensate correction that is numerically quite stable for higher moments.
-We disagree with this prescription due to the infrared renormalon issue in the pole mass and since it is expected that the condensate corrections for the \mbox{$n$-th} moment increases with $n$.
-On the other hand, for a sum rule analysis of the first moment with $n=1$ this issue is absolutely irrelevant due to the small size of the gluon condensate contribution compared to the level of the remaining perturbative uncertainties.
+We confirm this behavior, and mention that it results from the strong inverse power-dependence on the charm mass that generates a large $n$-dependence in the ${\cal O}(\alpha_s)$ corrections.
+Since we parameterize all mass dependence in terms of the $\overline{\mbox{MS}}$ charm mass, we adopt an analytic expression for the gluon condensate correction, where the corrections associated to the pole mass are grouped together with the $\overline{\mbox{MS}}$ charm mass parameter.
+The resulting expression reads

+using the renormalization group invariant (RGI) scheme for the gluon condensate \cite{Narison:1983kn}.
 Numerical values for the coefficients $a_n^{i,j}$ are given in Tab.~\ref{tabgluoncondensate} for $n=1,2,3,4$.
 For the RGI gluon condensate we adopt~\cite{Ioffe:2005ym}

 The overall contribution of the gluon condensate correction in Eq.~(\ref{DeltaMncondensate1}) in the charm quark mass analysis is quite small.
-Its contribution to the moments amounts to around $0.2\%$, $0.6\%$, $2\%$, and $3\%$ for the first four moments, respectively.
-For $n=1$ it leads to a correction in the $\overline{\rm MS}$ charm quark mass at the level of $1$~MeV and is an order of magnitude smaller than our perturbative uncertainty.
-We therefore ignore the condensates correction for the discussion of the perturbative uncertainties in Sec.~\ref{subsectionmcerror}.
-Its contribution is, however, included in the final charm mass results presented in Sec.~\ref{sectionanalysis}.
+Its contribution to the moments amounts to around $0.4\%$, $2\%$, $5\%$, and $9\%$ for the first four moments, respectively.
+For $n=1$ it leads to a correction in the $\overline{\rm MS}$ charm quark mass at the level of $2$~MeV and is an order of magnitude smaller than our perturbative uncertainty.
+We therefore ignore the condensate correction for the discussion of the perturbative uncertainties in Sec.~\ref{subsectionmcerror}.
+Its contribution is, however, included for completeness in the final charm mass results presented in Secs.~\ref{sectionanalysis} and \ref{sectionanalysishigher}.